KangChangKi/RepData_PeerAssessment1/PA1_template.md

 ## 1      835   206.1698
 ```

+Such that the 5-minute interval is `835` .

 ## Imputing missing values

 ### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)